Eileen Eileen

 Lead-in (3-5 minutes) • Create interest and organize students for collaborative game.

 The teacher tells students they will play a Jeopardy-style game.
 Explain briefly that they will choose categories and points.
-Divide the class into two teams of four.
-Explain that teams can discuss quietly before answering.
+Explain that each student will have a little time of thinking the answer before answering.

 Explanation (3-5 minutes) • Understand the dynamic.

-Explain the rules step by step: One team chooses a category and point value.
+Explain the rules step by step: One student chooses a category and point value.
 The teacher reads the question.
-Teams discuss for a short time.
-One student answers for the team.
+The student answers.
 Clarify: Full sentences are encouraged, not required.
 The teacher decides if the answer is acceptable.
 Correct answer = points added; incorrect = other team can try.
 Demonstrate one easy question.

 Game!
 (35-40 minutes) • Promote speaking, listening, and reasoning through repeated rounds.

-Teams take turns choosing categories and point values.
+Students take turns choosing categories and point values.
 The teacher reads the questions clearly.
-Allow 30-45 seconds for discussion per question.
+Allow 30-45 seconds of thinking per question.
 Encourage justification: Why?
 How do you know?
 Special rule for NAVLE category: Fewer questions Higher points Teams must explain their reasoning briefly

 Final Question (3-5 minutes) • Create excitement and maintain engagement until the end.

 Offer one final double-points question (any category or NAVLE).
-Both teams answer.
 Reveal answers dramatically.

 Warm-up (3-5 minutes) • End the session positively and reinforce confidence.

-Announce the winning team.
+Announce the winner.
 Ask quick reflection questions: Which category was difficult?
 Which one was fun?
-Praise teamwork, effort, and participation.
+Praise effort, and participation.

 Web site designed by: Nikue